 Removal of Neurotoxicity

-These pollutants can be gently purged from the body using gentle means, like low-temperature sauns, nebulized glutathione, chelation, mineral baths, and other effective protocols.
+These pollutants can be gently purged from the body using gentle means, like biotransformation of neurotoxin combined with sauna, nebulized glutathione, chelation, mineral baths, and other effective protocols.
 When the body burden of neurotoxicity is removed the client typically reports better sleep, improvements in appetite, more energy, a calmer disposition, and many other benefits.
-When these healthy changes are in place, and the client is stable, this is a good time to begin tapering.
+When these healthy changes are in place, they signal successful neurotransmitter rehabilitation, and the client is stable, this is a good time to begin tapering.

 Learn About Alternative to Meds Center

 The staff is impressive, to say the least.
-With holistic psychiatrists, medical doctors, and competently trained clinicians, therapists, and caregivers, 40 expert and compassionate staff are at the helm.
+With holistic psychiatrists, medical doctors, and competently trained clinicians, therapists, organic chefs, and caregivers, more than 40 expert, compassionate staff are at the helm.

-The center provides a wealth of ultra-effective therapies to assist with any discomforts that may arise during the tapering process, including massage, Reiki, cranial-sacral therapeutic massage, counseling, peer support, soothing mineral baths, and many others.
-The client is consulted daily so that their designated team can instantly coordinate any micro-adjustments needed, and oversee any other program steps or changes that can be monitored all the way through.
+The center provides a wealth of effective, holistic therapies to assist with any discomforts that may arise during the tapering process, including massage, Reiki, corrected diet and supplementation, cranial-sacral therapeutic massage, counseling, peer support, soothing mineral baths, equine therapy, and many others.
+The client consults with their care team daily so that their medical support team can instantly coordinate any micro-adjustments needed, and oversee any other program steps or changes that can be monitored all the way through.

 Meals are deliciously prepared by our gourmet chef, who is knowledgeable about corrective diets and the power of orthomolecular (diet-based) treatment protocols.
-Meals and snacks are prepared with fresh mostly organic and locally sourced produce and meats, fish, poultry, and other sources of proteins, daily use of fermented foods, in a keto-based prep style.
-No sugars, preservatives, food additives, etc., are used in preparing the most delicious and energizing meals, salads, smoothies and snacks imaginable, all of which are highly popular with our clients.
+Meals and snacks are prepared with fresh mostly organic and locally sourced produce and meats, fish, poultry, and other sources of proteins, daily use of fermented foods, ketogenic menus, all prepared with a gourmet flourish.
+No sugars, preservatives, food additives, etc., are used in preparing the most delicious and energizing meals, salads, smoothies, and snacks imaginable, all of which are highly popular with our clients.